Ease Your Life By Knowing The Best Types of Knife Cuts

 Brunoise Cut:

-The described technique is a kitchen knife cut known as julienne followed by a quarter turn and dicing, resulting in cubes of around 3 millimeters (1/8 inch) or smaller on each side.
-In France, a "brunoise" cut refers to a finely diced cut of vegetables measuring around 1 to 2 mm in size.
-Simply speaking, brunoise is tiny cubes.
+The brunoise cut starts with a julienne and is then diced into small cubes, around 3 millimeters or smaller on each side.
+In France, a "brunoise" cut refers to a finely diced cut of vegetables, typically around 1 to 2 mm in size.
+Brunoise creates tiny cubes.

-• Technique: First do the julienne cut, and then turn and dice those strips.
+• Technique: First, make the julienne cut, then turn and dice the strips.

-• Common Uses: It is commonly used for fancy garnishes and soups.
+• Common Uses: Ideal for fancy garnishes and soups.

 Batonnet Cut:

-Batonnet is thicker sticks than julienne.
-The cuts are thick, rectangular sticks, usually about 1/4 inch by 1/4 inch by 2-3 inches long.
-They provide a substantial, uniform shape ideal for recipes requiring consistent cooking times, like French fries.
+Batonnet refers to thicker sticks than julienne, cut into thick, rectangular sticks usually around 1/4 inch by 1/4 inch by 2-3 inches long.
+These cuts provide a substantial, uniform shape, perfect for recipes needing consistent cooking times, like French fries.

 • Common Uses: Great for fries and crudités.